Screaming Trees: 1984–1989: Formation and early releases

 The Conner brothers formed Screaming Trees with Mark Lanegan and Mark Pickerel in 1984 in Ellensburg, Washington, a small town a little over 100 miles from Seattle.
 The band was drawn together in high school by an interest in punk, garage, and classic rock.

 The band rehearsed at the Conner family's video rental store and recorded their demo tape Other Worlds in the summer of 1985 with Steve Fisk at Creative Fire recording studio in Ellensburg.
 It was initially distributed by the independent label K Records.
 Other Worlds then got a wider release through the independent label, Velvetone Records (also based out of Ellensburg).
 In 1986, they released their debut full-length album, Clairvoyance, also on the Velvetone label.
 Musically, the album combined psychedelic rock and hard rock with the band's aforementioned influences.
 With Fisk's help, the LP caught the attention of Greg Ginn, and the band were signed to SST Records.

 In 1987, the band released their second LP, and their first for SST, Even If and Especially When.
 After the release of the album in 1987, the band began working the American indie circuit, playing shows across the US with other SST bands such as Firehose and Meat Puppets.
 In early 1988, Screaming Trees collaborated with the indie pop band Beat Happening on the EP Beat Happening/Screaming Trees.
 Screaming Trees' next album, Invisible Lantern, was released later on in 1988.
 SST also decided to re-release Other Worlds that same year.
 Screaming Trees then released the album Buzz Factory in 1989.
 While attempting to tour behind Buzz Factory, SST had difficulties in releasing the album.
 By the tour's conclusion, the band became frustrated and departed from the label.

 Towards the end of 1989, Screaming Trees briefly became a part of the roster for the prominent independent label Sub Pop.
-The label released the band's EP Change Has Come in December of 1989.
+The label released the band's EP Change Has Come in December 1989.
 Half of it was produced by Fisk and the other half was produced by Jack Endino.
 Drummer Pickerel later described the EP, in his own opinion, as "our best recorded moment".